sanni/cartreader/Cart_Reader/README.md

 For development purposes you can route all the text output to the Arduino's Serial Monitor instead of to the OLED screen.
 In this case you control the cart reader by typing numbers into the serial monitor corresponding to the action you want to perform.
 If you are asked to press the button just send a random number.
 ```
-// If you don't have an OLED screen change
-// enable_OLED to 0 and enable_Serial to 1
+// Comment out to change to Serial Output
+// be sure to change the Arduino Serial Monitor to no line ending
-#define enable_OLED 0
+//#define enable_OLED
-#define enable_Serial 1
 ```

 To compile and upload the code please have a look at [this wiki article](https://github.com/sanni/cartreader/wiki/How-to-flash-the-Arduino).